~ SPRING CHORES

 FERTILIZER - NOT needed at this time of year.
 Boosting the plant is counterproductive now.

-LIME - NOW before the winter rains come & before you put down your layer of protective mulch.
+LIME - NOW before the winter rains come, and before you put down your layer of protective mulch.

 SPRAY for FUNGAL DISEASES - Last project of the year.
 In December, you can use a dormant type spray to kill off disease that may linger through the winter during dormancy.